 We’d be happy to expand upon any of the concepts covered in this lab.
 We offer many options to support you and your students:

-In Winter 2020, 97% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.
-Check out our infographics to see what CSUSB students are learning in library workshops and instruction sessions.
+In Fall 2020, 99% of surveyed students agreed that they expected their library instruction session to be helpful when completing their coursework.

 In addition to those on our Video Tutorials page here in the CIL Lab, you can find more videos on our YouTube channel.